irods/irods_library_examples/README.md

 # iRODS Library Examples
-The goal of this repository is to provide simple examples demonstrating how to use the new libraries available in iRODS v4.3.0 and later.
+The goal of this repository is to provide simple examples demonstrating how to use the new libraries available in iRODS.

 ### Table of Contents
 - [iRODS Query Iterator](#irods-query-iterator)